AtomicMegaNerd/dotfiles/README.md

 ln -s ~/Code/Configs/dotfiles/common/nvim ~/.config/nvim
 ```

-When you first load Neovim run :PackerSync to install all the plug-ins.
+When you first load Neovim run :Lazy to install all the plug-ins.

 ### Helix